How Much Water Should We Drink in a Day?

 There actually is no recommended daily allowance (RDA) for water due to the extreme variability in individual metabolism, activity rates, and environmental conditions, according to the National Institutes of Health (NIH)(1).

-Instead, the NIH suggests that the median water intake of adults 18-30 years old is an Adequate Intake (AI):
+Instead, the Mayo Clinic defers to The U.S. National Academies of Sciences, Engineering, and Medicine which suggests that the median water intake of adults is an Adequate Intake (AI):

-Although the AI is slightly higher, it is also appropriate to follow the age old advice of drinking 8 glasses of water per day (8 oz. glasses) if this is easier to remember.
+Although the AI is slightly higher, it is also appropriate for women to follow the age old advice of drinking 8 glasses of water per day (10 oz. glasses) if this is easier to remember.
+Men would need twelve 10 oz. glasses of water.
 This applies for an average adult on a mild day who is not participating in moderate to intense exercise.

 When to Increase Your Water Intake

-However, on a hot day or following a workout, the number of ounces should be increased to avoid thirst and maintain hydration.
+However, under the following circumstances, the amount of water should be increased to avoid thirst and maintain hydration:

 clear/light yellow urine= hydrated